software-mansion/protostar/website/docs/tutorials/02-installation.md

 $ protostar upgrade
 ```

-# Protostar Versioning
+# Protostar releases
-Protostar version matches the following pattern MAJOR.MINOR.PATCH.
-If MAJOR is 0, we increment:

-- PATCH to fix bugs.
-- MINOR to introduce new features, depreciation warnings, bug fixes, and changes to previously deprecated API.
-We try to release a MINOR every 2 weeks.
+The Protostar team tries to release a new minor version every 2 weeks.
+Each minor release may include new features, enhancements, bug fixes, depreciation warnings, and breaking changes.
+Breaking changes can be found in the changelog.
+Protostar shows a link to the changelog when a new release is detected.

 # How to build Protostar from source code
 If your platform isn't supported or installation fails, you can try building Protostar from [source code](https://github.com/software-mansion/protostar) in the following way: